jakelazaroff/unpm/README.md

 - If a library is written in TypeScript, you'd need to find a transpiled version.
 - If you're checking types, you'd need to find the type definitions and configure TypeScript.
 - If a transitive dependency is missing from your import map, you won't know until you actually load your website.

-### Why would you commit your dependencies to your repo?

-Why wouldn't you?
-Most package managers add a ton of overhead just to get back what vendoring gives you for free:

-- Since your dependencies are not committed to source control, you depend on an additional third party to build and run your app.
-- Since installation across version ranges is non-deterministic, they need a lock file to make sure the exact same dependencies get installed.
-- Since you can't just edit a dependency file, they need [baroque workarounds](https://pnpm.io/cli/patch) to let you patch a dependency.
-- Since you can't use the installed files in your browser, you need _another_ tool to bundle everything together.

-If you're still unconvinced, htmx has [a great essay on vendoring dependencies](https://htmx.org/essays/vendoring/).